 Why a Masters in Kinesiology?

 Admission requirements to Kinesiology Masters programs could differ between universities.
 In some schools, applicants must have earned a Bachelors degree, and be a health, wellness, sport, or fitness professional with at least two years of professional experience.
-Schools may also specify that candidates have a NCAA specific NCCA accredited certification or be licensed healthcare professional (E.g. PT, DC, OT, RN etc.).
+Schools may also specify that candidates have an NCAA-specific, NCCA-accredited certification or be an acting licensed healthcare professional (e.g. PT, DC, OT, RN etc.).
 In their application, students usually furnish transcripts, current resume, essay and TOEFL scores as needed.

 Aside from the core courses, students might be able to tailor their studies to their interests and aims via a certificate or ‘track’.

 Exercise and Sport Psychology Track: A focus in exercise and sport psychology could examine psychological theories and methods applied to a sport to enhance the performance and personal growth of athletes and coaches.
-In their coursework, students might learn the principles of health psychology, behavior change and health promotion.
-Other courses could help students understand the links between depression, anxiety, self-esteem and stress with exercise.
+In their coursework, students might learn the principles of health psychology, behavioral change, and health promotion.
+Other courses could help students understand the links between depression, anxiety, self-esteem, and stress with exercise.

 Corrective Exercise & Orthopedic Rehabilitation Track: A focus in corrective exercise could examine the relationship between the control of skilled movement and movement impairment and dysfunction.
 Students might take a course in the epidemiology of common orthopedic injuries with attention on how to develop and apply a corrective and post-rehabilitative exercise program.

 Adaptive Sports Track: A focus in adaptive sports could discuss the various sociological, public health, and legal aspects of the Paralympic and Adaptive sport movement.
 Students might learn about Adaptive sport organizational structure (e.g. personnel), and common adaptive sport participant medical diagnoses and functional limitations.